 That said, miter saws are invaluable for making other types of cross cuts as well—end cuts on hardwood flooring strips, for instance, or angle cuts on roof rafters.

-Keep reading to learn more about this popular tool and to find out why we’ve chosen the following five as the best miter saw options for DIYers and pros.
+Keep reading to learn more about this popular tool and to find out why the below are our top-favorite picks among the best miter saw options for DIYers and pros.

-- BEST OVERALL: DEWALT 12-Inch Dual Compound Sliding Miter Saw
+- BEST OVERALL: DEWALT 12″ Double-Bevel Miter Saw

-- BEST VALUE: Metabo 12-Inch Dual Compound Miter Saw with Laser
+- RUNNER UP: Metabo HPT 12-Inch Sliding Compound Miter Saw

-- BEST FOR BEGINNERS: Hitachi 10-Inch Single Compound Miter Saw with Laser
+- BEST VALUE: Metabo HPT 10-Inch Compound Miter Saw

 Types of Miter Saws